Auto Repair Shop Owner's Daily Dose 5: We Will OvercomeMar 20, 2020

 Now, what is this whole pandemic thing doing?
 It's making us aware that we are not as in control as think we are.
 We must face the reality that we do not control a whole bunch of our lives.
 And I talked about this in a previous episode.
 The only thing we can control in our circle of control is us, our attention, our mindset, our actions, our reactions, our focus, and our discipline.

 Then we can influence other people.
 That’s what I am doing right now.
 I am here to influence you and I'm hoping that I have enough trust with you through the years of content, morning moments, and classes that I can sit down and talk with you right now and touch your heart.
 I believe in what I'm saying right here so passionately.
-I see a better life for all of us on the other side of this and there will be an other side, but we need to deal with this right now.
+I see a better life for all of us on the other side of this and there will be another side, but we need to deal with this right now.

 This pandemic is making us aware.
 It's bringing a spotlight to the fact that we're not really in control.
 There are so many things that are outside of our control.
 No matter how hard we push, no matter how hard we squeeze, no matter how hard we try to force something, we can't always make it happen.
 And I think there's a lesson here.
 I think there's a lesson where we spend so much time outside of ourselves focusing on stuff we can't control.
 We're missing out on the opportunities to deal with what's on our inside.
 And instead of getting outside of ourselves, we need to focus on controlling ourselves to becoming a bigger, better leader, to becoming a better spouse, a better parent, a better child, a better community member.
-You know, there's so many different roles that we play.
+You know, there are so many different roles that we play.
 Now is the time to step back and figure that out.
 Now is the time to ask, “How can I improve?
 How can I make a difference?”
 Decide to stay calm.
 Decide to believe in a better future.
 John Maxwell said, “If there's hope in the future, there's power in the present.”
 Where you can really work right now is to change your focus to you what you can control.
 You.

 When you don't believe there's a better future, you take no action.
 You become the victim.
 You sit there and wait for something to change.
 But this is the time to better yourself.
 We're working so hard to improve our lives.
 I think we're missing the point.
 In order to improve our lives, we have to improve ourselves.
 We must be able to take control of what is going on inside of us.
 There's the storm outside and it let it rage.
 It's okay.
 We can't control it.
 Let it rage.
 Don't let the storm get to your inside.
 A boat will never sink if it never lets the water inside.
 It can go through the roughest storm.
 Don't let the storm get inside.
 Control what you focus on.
 You control the meaning that you give it and you control your actions.
 I'm going to beg you today, beg you to please #NoRetreat, #NoExcuses.
 Please.
 I want to start that up.